glpi-project/plugins/README.md

 ## Create MySQL database

-First, create a MySQL database, and user, which you grant rights on the database.
+First, create a MySQL database, and user, which you grant CRUD and CREATE rights on the database.

 in the folder where you cloned this repo, run